sexistsniper/checkskill/README.md

 # Checkskill System Showcase

-This repository contains a Roblox Luau client script from my game **Nuke a Brainrot**.
+This repository contains a Roblox Luau client/server script from my game **Nuke a Brainrot**.

 ## What this script does